 Build your nest egg

 It is never too early to begin saving for a house.
-The earlier you get started, the better because potential mortgage lenders will review your savings and finances with a fine-tooth comb.
+The earlier you get started, the better because potential mortgage lenders will review your savings and finances with a fine-toothed comb.

 They will want to see that you are a trustworthy with a clean credit history and reputable income.